How to read and write Mindful Minutes from iOS’s HealthKit

 In the above, we went over how to read from HealthKit.
 But how do we write data to it?
 Thankfully the process is a lot simpler.
 The following code is going to:

-4. Update the label to reflect the new total Mindful Minute count
+to the HealthKit - Update the label to reflect the new total Mindful Minute count

 // ViewController.swift